 - Then, drink this solution once per day.

 2. How To Treat Anemia – Beetroot

-If you want to know how to treat anemia during pregnancy by using natural ingredients, you should consider using beetroot.
+If you want to know how to treat anemia in babies and adults during pregnancy by using natural ingredients, you should consider using beetroot.
 Beetroot is beneficial for those who have anemia caused by iron deficiency.
 Apart being high in iron content, beetroot also contains high contents of potassium, fiber, calcium, sulfur and essential vitamins.
 Beetroot not only provides nutrition, but it also cleanses the body and supplies more oxygen, thereby increasing the red blood cell count in the body.